293-295 Madison Avenue,

-This theatre opened as the Jefferson Theatre in September 1908.
+Opened as the Jefferson Theatre in September 1908.
 It was programmed primarily with drama, opera and music.
 It was named after theatrical personage Joseph Jefferson.
 Renamed Lyric Theatre from 1911, it had a period of vaudeville in the teens and competed with the Lyceum Theatre and the Orpheum Theatre.
 Sarah Bernhardt appeared at the Lyric Theatre, and in the 1920’s it began screening movies.

 After the big movie palaces opened in the 1920’s, the Lyric Theatre fell on hard times partly because of its location far from Main Street.
 It was much plainer and far less luxurious than the new, cooler movie palaces.
 It, however, was the site of the first opera broadcasts in Memphis from WMC Radio in January 1923.
 The most famous incident happened in 1929 when “King of Kings” (released in 1927) ran into trouble with local censors because of scenes not included in the Gospels.
 The censors won in a court battle and the movie was banned in Memphis.